mcelep/blog/velero-1/README.md

 We will focus on a couple of different provider combinations in this blog post.
 The Object Store we will use will always be S3 based as it's the most common solution out there and we will use the AWS plugin for Object Store.
 For snapshotting volumes, we will talk about the following options:
 1. **Restic:**  [Restic](https://github.com/restic/restic) is a popular open-source tool and because is not tied to a specific storage platform, it gives you some flexilibity to migrate data between different cloud providers.
 It has some limitations too though which you can read [here](https://velero.io/docs/main/restic/#limitations)

+1. **vSphere plugin**: vSphere has its own volume snapshot plugin: [velero-plugin-for-vsphere](https://github.com/vmware-tanzu/velero-plugin-for-vsphere).
+This plugin backups kubernetes persistent volumes to a S3 bucket.

 1. **CSI VolumeSnapshots**:  [Container Storage Interface (CSI)](https://github.com/container-storage-interface/spec/blob/master/spec.md) has been promoted to GA in the Kubernetes v1.13 release and features that rely on CSI are being added to Kubernetes.
 One such feature is called [Volume Snaphots](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) and this feature has been in **beta** state as of Kubernetes v1.17.
 In order to use this plugin, you have to make sure that CSI is configured correctly for storage provider of your kubernetes cluster e.g. if you use TKGI(Tanzu Kubernetes Grid Integrate), you can follow the steps explained [here](https://docs.pivotal.io/tkgi/1-9/vsphere-cns.html).

-1. **vSphere plugin**: vSphere has its own volume snapshot plugin: [velero-plugin-for-vsphere](https://github.com/vmware-tanzu/velero-plugin-for-vsphere).
-This plugin backups kubernetes persistent volumes to a S3 bucket.
+As of 18.11.2020 *CSI Volume Snapshots* is not supported by *vsphere-csi-driver*; [here](https://github.com/kubernetes-sigs/vsphere-csi-driver/issues/228) is a relevant issue.

 ## Velero in action

 ### 1) Velero with Restic